| |

 fraud scheme; he pleaded not guilty and was released on bail;

-meanwhile, in a separate case, he was indicted in Broome County.
+meanwhile, in a separate case, he was indicted

-Died, apparently of pneumonia
+Died, apparently of pneumonia,

-while attempting to commit
+while attempting to kill

-suicide with poison, in his room at the Tudor Hotel
+himself with poison, in his room at the Tudor Hotel

 (where he had registered under the assumed name "Leonard Madden"),